spgitmonish/AdvancedLaneFinding/Final Submission/report/Project4 Report.md

 <p align="center">
 *Figure 10*

 * **Mean Search Window(Phase 3)**: Once a threshold is met, I calculated the best fit of the last 'N' frames(set to 5) and used that for predicting the lane position in the next frame.
-If the prediction using the best fit is better than the prediction using the most recent fit then there is no change in the best fit.
-But if the most recent fit predicted the current frame's lane position more accurately than the best fit, the new fit is added to the best fit FIFO after the oldest entry(used for predicting the best fit) is kicked out(aka FIFO).
-This phase really helped smoothing out the lane drawings, radius of curvature and offset.
+If the prediction using the best fit is better than the prediction using the most recent fit then there is no change in the best fit FIFO.
+But if the most recent fit predicted the current frame's lane position more accurately than the best fit, the new fit is added to the best fit FIFO after the oldest entry(used for predicting the best fit) is kicked out.
+The a new best fit is calculated and that is used for predicting the lane position.
+This phase really helped smoothing out the lane drawings & radius of curvature/offset predictions.

 > Code: slidwindow.py, Function: slidingWindow()

 ## Project video
-Here is a sample of how my final output looks like.
+Here is a sample of how my final output looks like after going through all the stages of the pipeline.
+At the top left corner is the Radius of Curvature(RoC) in 'km'.
+RoC is displayed as "Road is nearly straight" if the road is straight because the RoC of a straight road is infinite.
+Also displayed below the RoC is the car offset in 'cm' from the center of the lane.
+The green fill represents the prediction of the lane(by the pipeline) on the road.

 ![LaneDetection](LaneDetection.jpg)
 <p align="center">
 *Figure 11*

-Link to final video:
+The final project video is under the name "project\_video_output.mp4".

 > Main Code: test.py

 ## Discussion
-Problems discussion.
+My pipeline worked really well for the main project video.
+I knew that this wouldn't be a all encompassing solution for various road conditions.
+After viewing both the challenge videos provided by Udacity, here is the list of potential issues and what needs to improve in my pipeline to make it more robust to different scenarios.

+1. **Change in road terrain**: In the challenge\_video.mp4 we can see that the yellow lines and the white dashed lines are very close to what appears be newer road intersecting with older road.
+This causes a change in gradient from one color to another.
+When applying Sobel(like I do in my pipeline), the output will have an edge because of this change in gradient.
+This is problematic with my pipeline because there is no advanced filtering to make sure that the pipeline only recognises yellow and white lanes.
+In fact when I tried running my pipeline it didn't perform very well for this video.

+2. **Rapid change in curvature**: My sliding window model should work great for straight roads and roads which don't have sharp curves but it would fail in scenarios where the curvature of the road changes changes rapidly.
+The sliding window needs to be definitely modified(or may be a different model) to account for rapid changes in curvature.

+3. **Best Fit**: The best fit methodoly can be improved with more advanced outlier rejection techniques and better algorithms for smoothing out the best fit.
+Right now I calculate the best fit of the last 5 frames but that number can be definitely tuned to make sure that predictions are more uniform to change.

+4. **RoC**: With the current model there is a lot of variation in the RoC.
+The roads are designed with a gradual change in RoC as the road curves in and out.
+My pipeline can be improved to prevent less variation in RoC(frame by frame).

+5. **Other issues**: I can definitely see my pipeline failing for various scenarios like unclear road markings, light interference on markings, objects interfering with markings(stones, rain, snow).
+These would be outliers in our day to day driving experience but we as humans can handle it.
+So a pipeline should be made robust enough to handle this as well.

+I wish I had the time(full time job, unfortunately) to make the pipeline work for the challenge videos and also on videos taken by me.
+This pipeline works for a single case but it can be improved drastically and made robust given enough time and effort to develop and test.